-- Graphing Calculator (TI-84 or TI-83 family recommended) - No textbook required
+- Graphing Calculator (TI-84 or TI-83 family recommended) - Textbook optional (see section below)

 Reference Textbook

 The textbook for this course is Practice of Statistics in the Life Sciences, Fourth Edition, Baldi Moore; published by Macmillan W. H. Freeman.
 Owning or renting this textbook is NOT required for this class.
 The textbook may serve as a good reference to complement our lecture notes, so you may choose to purchase, rent, or borrow it from the library.